Adam writes grant applications, manages grants, oversees partnerships and collaborations, and edits special projects.

 Cathleen O’Connell is a documentary producer whose broadcast credits include non-fiction programming for PBS, Animal Planet, The History Channel and Discovery Channel.
 Her independent films shine a light on lesser known but important facets of American culture — stories found when you exit the interstate and pull onto the blue highways and back roads.
 She credits Nancy Drew for her plucky tenacity and unapologetic curiosity.

-Cathy Nicastro spent the first twelve years of her career in education working in early childhood and the last twenty as a secondary high school English teacher.
+Cathy Nicastro spent the first twelve years of her career in education working in early childhood classrooms, and the last twenty as a secondary high school English teacher.
 She earned her undergraduate degree at UMASS-Amherst and her M.Ed. in Curriculum and Instruction through Integrating the Arts at Lesley. .
-A lifelong reader and lover of poetry, Cathy jumped at the chance to take the Poetry in America classes as a student and is excited to be working with students as a T.A. for the program for the first time this semester.
+A lifelong reader and lover of poetry, Cathy jumped at the chance to T.A. for them when offered in the fall of 2021, and has enjoyed doing so ever since.
+In addition to working for Poetry in America, Cathy works part time as a tour guide at Louisa May Alcott’s, Orchard House, and rooting for the Red Sox.

 Donald (Field) Brown is a PhD student at Harvard University.
 He graduated from Mississippi State (B.A., 2014) with degrees in English and Philosophy, and went to get a masters from the University of Oxford (2016) as a Rhodes Scholar.
 His research considers how the history of contemporary African American literature has been shaped by the Cold War.
 His publications include reviews and scholarly essays; scholarship on Richard Wright, Ralph Ellison, James Baldwin, and Ta-Nehisi Coates; and nonfiction essays on Mississippi politics, the state of public libraries, and the American expatriate experience in Paris.
 The first poem Field memorized was “Nothing Gold Can Stay” by Robert Frost–and he can still quote it from memory to this day!
 Field loves teaching poetry and is looking forward to working with you all this semester.